Nonlinear Control Allocation: A Learning Based Approach: ANN-based Constrained Control Allocation

 \subsection{Performance of Control Allocator}

-There are multiple criterion to compare the performance of control allocation methods, most common are the \emph{Allocation Error} and \emph{Volume Ratio} of AMS of the method to actual AMS ($\T$) \cite{Durham2017}.
-In literature allocation error is usually compared along a desired trajectory in $\T\times\S$ \cite{Durham1994}.
+There are multiple criteria to compare the performance of control allocation methods.
+Most common are the \emph{Allocation Error} and \emph{Volume Ratio} of AMS to the actual AMS ($\T$) \cite{Durham2017}.
+In literature, allocation error is usually compared along a desired trajectory in $\T\times\S$ \cite{Durham1994}.
 In this section, we present a slightly different yet more general definition of \emph{Maximum Allocation Error (MAE)}.
 It can not only be used to compare different allocation methods but also for stability \& robustness analysis.
 Moreover, we define \emph{Volume Ratio} for general nonlinear control allocation problem.
-Even tough for linear methods, tools are available to compute \emph{Volume Ratio} \cite{Durham2017} but for a general case such tools do not exit.
+Efficient algorithms are available to compute \emph{Volume Ratio} for linear methods \cite{Durham2017}, but not for general cases.

 Given the effectiveness map $\G:\U\times\S\mapsto\T$, sets $\U$, $\S$, and $\T$, and a control allocator $\hat{u}:\T\times\S\mapsto\U$, we define following performance measures for this allocator.
 Here, it must be noted that for following definitions it is not necessary for the control allocator $\hat{u}$ to be a function; it could just be an algorithm.
 However, it needs to be a deterministic one.